Can I safely scan my IoT or OT environments?

 - IP and TCP port exclusions

 - UDP service probes can be enabled or disabled individually

 - The scan balances SYNs and ACKs and watches for port consumption issues on both the client & target

 - Configurable max group size that limits the number of targets runZero can scan at once, which correlates to the number of connections stateful devices such as firewalls or routers receive

 - Only those TCP and UDP ports that provide actionable intelligence for fingerprinting a device are checked, not all 65535.
-This list is adjustable in case specialized equipment runs on a non-standard port (See the Port List above).
+This list is adjustable in case specialized equipment runs on a non-standard port (see the Port List).

 - Per port / protocol considerations engineered to avoid issues.
 Ex: Sending characters to port 9100 on a printer could print “garbage”. runZero will collect a banner from some ports such as these but never actively probe them.